RoundingWellOS/marionette.toolkit/docs/state-class.md

 ```

-For more information on the various declaritive options, see the
+For more information on the various declarative options, see the
-implementations of `modelEvents` and `collectionEvents` in the [Marionette.View](./marionette.view.md#viewmodelevents-and-viewcollectionevents) documentation.
+implementations of `modelEvents` and `collectionEvents` in the [Marionette.View](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.view.md#viewmodelevents-and-viewcollectionevents) documentation.

 ## StateClass API

 ### StateClass `getStateModelClass`
-The value returned by this method is the `StateModel` class that will be instantiated when a state class is instatiated.
+The value returned by this method is the `StateModel` class that will be instantiated when a `StateClass` is instatiated.
 Override this method for dynamic `StateModel` definitions.

 ```js